Jan Uuspõld: Television and film

 Jan Uuspõld's first film role as an actor was in the 1999 Ervin Õunapuu directed short Kõrbekuu.
 His first television appearance as an actor was in the Kanal 2 comedy series Wremja in 2001.
 He would appear in the program as a regular until 2003.
 This was followed by a dual role in the Finnish YLE2 television series Siperian Nero!
 He would go on to appear in roles for such television series as: Rikospoliisi ei laula (2006), Ohtlik lend (2006), Kelgukoerad (2007), Brigaad 3 (2007), Kättemaksukontor (2009-2012), among others.
 In 2004, he appeared on his own television program Jan E. Uuspõld Show on TV3.
 In 2014 he appeared on the popular reality television program Su nägu kõlab tuttavalt (English: Your Face Sounds Familiar) where celebrity contestants impersonate singers.
 Uuspõld's impersonations consisted of Justin Bieber, Vesa-Matti Loiri, Shirley Bassey, B.B.
 King and Fred Astaire.
 In 2011, he also competed for charity and won performing on Tantsud tähtedega, the Estonian version of Dancing with the Stars.

 Since 2015, he has appeared as the character Urmas Kuldnokk on the Kanal 2 weekly television comedy series Takso.
 In 2019, he began appearing in a starring role as the character Aksel in the Eesti Televisioon (ETV) comedy-drama television series Lahutus Eesti moodi opposite actress Liina Vahtrik.
+In 2024, he began appearing in the role of Mart in the Ergo Kuld directed TV3 drama Valetamisklubi.

 Shortly after leaving the Estonian Drama Theatre, Uuspõld had an idea to create a comedic road movie.
 After presenting his idea to directors and screenwriters Rain Tolk and Andres Maimik, the three collaborated in making the 2007 comedy Jan Uuspõld läheb Tartusse (English release title: 186 Kilometers).
 In the film Uuspõld plays a down-on-his-luck caricature of himself, trying to hitchhike from Tallinn to Tartu to perform in a role at the Vanemuine theater.
 Along the way, he encounters a vision of deceased opera singer Georg Ots, a perverse truck driver, a man kept as a slave, a hippie, neo-Nazis, the Estonian Army and Estonian President Toomas Hendrik Ilves in a cameo appearance, among others.
 The film premiered in Estonia in 2007 and became the most viewed movie of the year, bringing a record number of people to the cinemas.

 In 2021, he appeared in the role of Aadam in the Ergo Kuld directed comedy film Jahihooaeg alongside Harriet Toompere, Mirtel Pohla and Grete Kuld.